trentm/node-bunyan/README.md

             // Handle stream write or create error here.
         });

+- `raw`: Similar to a "stream" writeable stream, except that the write method is given raw log record *Object*s instead of a JSON-stringified string.
+  This can be useful for hooking on further processing to all Bunyan logging: pushing to an external service, a RingBuffer (see below), etc.

+## RingBuffer Stream

 Bunyan comes with a special stream called a RingBuffer which keeps the last N records in memory and does *not* write the data anywhere else.
 One common strategy is to log 'info' and higher to a normal log file but log all records